mikaelpatel/Arduino-Shell/README.md

 ````
 ### Blocks

-Code blocks have the following form _{...}_.
+Code blocks have the following form _{ code-block }_.
 They begin with left
 curley bracket and end with a right curley bracket.
 When the script is
 executed the address of the block is pushed on the parameter stack.

 ### Control Structures

 Control structures follow the same format at PostScript.
 They are also
 Reverse Polish Notation (RPN).
-The block or blocks are push on the stack
+The block(s) is/are pushed on the stack
 before the control structure instruction.
-Below are the difference
+Below are the control
-control structure with full instruction names.
+structures with full instruction names.
 ````
 bool { if-block } if
 bool { if-block } { else-block } ifelse